ChallengeSY/nebunoid/manual.md

 * There is a "softlock" guard mechanism that causes balls otherwise stuck to become "metallic".
 These balls destroy *any* block in one hit
 * Weakened Balls will negate any balls that are powered up, only truly weakening balls that are previously normal balls to have a 40% chance of not damaging a block
 * Paddles are not permitted to have both bullets and missiles stockpiled at the same time.
 When picking up one of these capsules, it will zero out the other's ammunition
 * Extra Life has a variable rarity.
-Its gold color significanies its very rare status under normal conditions, but it has a double appearance chance (akin to a purple "rare" capsule)
+Its gold color significanies its very rare status under normal conditions, but it has a double appearance chance (akin to a purple "rare" capsule) while on a last life
 * The Shuffle Levels option shuffles most levels in a campaign, ignoring fatal levels in the process
 * Grabbing Paddles automatically release each held ball after 5 seconds.
 In addition, several capsules force release held balls.
 Both are intentional to counter a multiplier that exists simply for having multiple balls in play